-Hernando is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hernando is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hernando is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hernando who work in sales jobs (17.76%), office and administrative support (15.27%), and maintenance occupations (7.25%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hernando has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hernando has few renters and college students.
 But the biggest reason it is quieter in Hernando than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hernando may be for you.

 Hernando is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.